Guangzhou–Shenzhen railway: History

 Construction of the fourth track was commenced at 31 December 2005, and was finished at 18 April 2007 in time for the Sixth Speed-Up Campaign.
 Since then Guangshen railway has been the first four-track railway in mainland China and it allows passenger trains and freight trains to run on separate lines.

-Guangshen intercity trains

-As of 2007, intercity train service between Guangzhou and Shenzhen uses 8-car CRH1A highspeed EMU.
-There are 100 pairs of trains operated daily, in which 98 pairs will stop for 1.5 minutes at three stations: Zhangmutou, Dongguan and Shilong.
-On the 'As-frequent-as-buses' basis, one pair of trains is dispatched every 5 minutes on average during peak hours.
-The fastest journey time is 52 minutes between Guangzhou East and Shenzhen for D7002 and D7008 with no stop.
+8-car CRH1A highspeed EMUs have been introduced since year 2007 for the intercity train service between Guangzhou and Shenzhen.
+There were 100 pairs of trains operated daily.
+The fastest journey time was 52 minutes between Guangzhou East and Shenzhen with no stop in-between.
+Train numbers D7002 and D7008 had been used for such direct service.